-- Investigate the creation or acquisition of a business, - Create a business, or - Engage in a for-profit activity in anticipation of it becoming an active business.
+- Investigate the creation or acquisition of a business, - Create a business, or - Engage in a for-profit activity in anticipation of that activity becoming an active business.

-To qualify for the election, an expense also must be one that would be deductible if it were incurred after a business began.
+To qualify for a special election, an expense also must be one that would be deductible if it were incurred after a business began.
 One example is the money you spend analyzing potential markets for a new product or service.

 To be eligible as an "organization expense," an expense must be related to establishing a corporation or partnership.
-Some examples include legal and accounting fees for services related to organizing a new business and filing fees paid to the state of incorporation.
+Examples of organization expenses include legal and accounting fees for services related to organizing a new business and filing fees paid to the state of incorporation.

-Plan now
+Plan Now

-If you have start-up expenses that you'd like to deduct this year, you need to decide whether to take the election described above.
+If you have start-up expenses that you'd like to deduct this year, you need to decide whether to make the election described above.
 Recordkeeping is critical.